Sjeiti/ronvalstarnl/src/data/markdown/post_custom-eslint-rules.md

 # How to easily implement custom local ESLint rules

-[ESLint](https://en.wikipedia.org/wiki/ESLint) is the [linter](https://en.wikipedia.org/wiki/Lint_(software)) for EcmaScript, so static code analysis for JavaScript as well as TypeScript and JSX.
+[ESLint](https://en.wikipedia.org/wiki/ESLint) is the [linter](https://en.wikipedia.org/wiki/Lint_(software)) for EcmaScript, that means static code analysis for JavaScript as well as TypeScript and JSX.

 A year back I created two custom ESLint rules that I wanted to use in a current project.
 Then I remembered I don't have the code because it was written on the machine of the client I was working for at that time.